Eat Here: Daddy Bao, TootingBy Alicia Grimshaw

-This delicious new arrival follows the same tried and tested formula of the sister site in Peckham, and has already proved a hit with the South London lot.
+This delicious new arrival follows the same tried and tested formula of the sister site in Peckham, and has already proved a hit with south London residents.

 Daddy Bao: The Lowdown

-Daddy Bao is a cutie.
-And shows all the cuteness of a new born bambino.
+Daddy Bao is chic and cute.
 There’s red lanterns hanging in the window, bar seating for a quick grab and go dinner, and a blackboard scribbled with the daily specials.
-Even on a Tuesday when we swung by, there was a constant conveyer belt of hungry punters ready to warm their hands with Daddy Bao’s heavenly buns.
+Even on a Tuesday when we swung by, there were a constant conveyer belt of hungry punters ready to warm their hands with Daddy Bao’s heavenly buns.

 Daddy Bao: The Food

-The beef brisket bao was an AT team favourite – and was unspeakably delicious.
+The beef brisket bao was an AT team favourite, and was unspeakably delicious.
 This pillowy bun was all about the flavours; rich, slow cooked beef brisket, spiced spring onions, a comforting warming buzz from the wasabi slaw, and a nice hit of coriander.
 A cacophony of tastes.
-And a bun we will travel across The Thames for.
+And a bun we would travel across The Thames for.

 And for some liquid delectation, give the Barrel Aged Plum Wine Negroni a whirl.
 The cocktail is simultaneously smoky, sweet, and bitter – and one of Daddy Bao’s secret weapons.